The David Ross Education Trust

 David Ross Education Trust and British Values

-The Trust is very supportive of the ethos of promoting British Values, and preparing our pupils for success in a modern Britain.
+The Trust supports the promotion of British Values within its schools, and understands the importance of preparing our pupils for success in a modern Britain and beyond.

 A heavy reliance is placed upon broadening horizons for each and every child and this includes developing the core skills of tolerance, respect, teamwork, resilience and building self-esteem.
 These are all values and qualities that we feel are relevant in order to play a full and meaningful role in society, and are promoted via our extensive house system that lends itself to cultural and sporting competition, democratic principles, social mixing, the development of greater pastoral care and enhanced PSHE